cmaloney/dcos-docs/_pages/framework_cleaner.md

     *   Default: `-r kafka-role -p kafka-principal -z kafka`
     *   Custom name: `-r <name>-role -p <name>-principal -z <name>`

 When the framework cleaner has completed its work, it will automatically remove itself from Marathon to ensure that it's only run once.
-This removal will often result in a `TASK_KILLED` outcome for the janitor task.
-It will also quickly disappear from both the Marathon web interface and the Dashboard.
+This removal will often result in a `TASK_KILLED` or even a `TASK_FAILED` outcome for the janitor task, even if it finished successfully.
+The janitor task will also quickly disappear from both the Marathon web interface and the Dashboard.

 # Verify the Outcome